Jessie Reyez: Being Human in Public (2018–2019)

 Billboard named Reyez one of the "10 Hip-Hop and R&B Artists to Watch in 2018".
 She also received a SOCAN Songwriting Prize nomination for the song "Cotton Candy".
-Reyez released her second EP, Being Human in Public, and toured across North America.
+Recorded in 2017, Reyez collaborated with Lewis Capaldi on his 2018 single “Rush”.
+Reyez joined Capaldi again in the music video of the single.
+She then released her second EP, Being Human in Public, and toured across North America.
 The EP won 2019's R&B/Soul Recording of The Year at the 2019 Juno Awards and was nominated for Best Urban Contemporary Album at the 2020 Grammy Awards.
 It also appeared on the short list for the 2019 Polaris Music Prize.

 In August, Reyez collaborated with Eminem on "Nice Guy" and "Good Guy", from the album Kamikaze, both charting on the Billboard Hot 100 and appeared on the soundtrack to Fifty Shades Freed.
 On April 9, 2019, Reyez released the single "Imported" featuring 6lack, a re-working of a song off her last EP.
 The single was later certified Gold by both the RIAA and Music Canada.
 She also had a cameo in the Netflix film, Someone Great and appeared on The Lion King: The Gift, performing (with 070 Shake) and co-writing the song "Scar".